 All three programs were effective in increasing voter turnout and the level of trust in the electoral process, although each worked in a slightly different way.
 Only the newspaper intervention resulted in increased voter demand for accountability and reduced the prevalence of electoral problems.
 However, the effects of the interventions on participation were weaker for more socially-connected individuals; these individuals may have realized that more of their peers will be voting due to the different programs, thereby making their own political participation less meaningful.
-Altogether, these results suggest that increasing citizens’ information and participation opportunities can affect their behavior as voters–though these effects may be different based on how socially connected an individual is-and that the tool used to deliver this information is important.
-Furthermore, presenting information about the elections in a neutral or positive light can boost support for the incumbent when the distinction between state and party is not clear.
-Based on these findings, researchers suggest that incumbents may have learned ways to bend the electoral system in their favor beginning well before election day.
-Thus, while there is value in making elections more transparent, those efforts alone may not be sufficient to encourage genuine electoral competition.

 Voting Patterns: On average, the civic education program had a positive effect on the incumbent’s vote share and a negative effect on the challengers’ vote share.
 The newspaper intervention had the same effects to a lesser degree, and the hotline intervention did not have any effect on vote shares.
 One possible explanation for these effects may be that the civic education program and the newspaper, to a lesser extent, focused on neutral or positive messages about the election.
 Because some of the information was sponsored by the electoral commission, these positive messages may have been associated with the incumbent.
-In comparison, the hotline included negative messages reporting electoral problems.
+In comparison, the hotline included negative messages reporting electoral problems, without a state sponsor.

 Electoral Problems: The newspaper program reduced both the incidence and intensity of electoral problems.
 Polling areas where @Verdade was distributed had 0.58 fewer electoral problems than comparison areas, relative to a baseline of 0.95 problems (a 61 percent decrease).
 These findings suggest that the newspaper was particularly effective at improving local politician behavior, perhaps due to increased perceived monitoring.